NuGet/docs.microsoft.com-nuget/docs/create-packages/Prerelease-Packages.md

     1.0.1-rc
     1.0.1-open
     1.0.1-beta.12
-    1.0.1-beta.05
+    1.0.1-beta.5
     1.0.1-beta
     1.0.1-alpha.2
     1.0.1-alpha

 As shown, the version without any suffix will always take precedence over pre-release versions.

-Note also that if you use numerical suffixes with pre-release tags that might use double-digit numbers (or more), use leading zeroes as in beta.01 and beta.05 to ensure that they sort correctly when the numbers get larger.
+Leading 0s are not needed with semver2, but they are with the old version schema.
+If you use numerical suffixes with pre-release tags that might use double-digit numbers (or more), use leading zeroes as in beta.01 and beta.05 to ensure that they sort correctly when the numbers get larger.
+This recommendation only applies to the old version schema.